TomasKukumberg/Polynomial_Regression/README.md

 ---

-**Polynomial regression from inputted set of points**:
+## Polynomial regression from inputted set of points
-> Legend: points in red are user inputted X and Y values, blue is our approximated polynomial function.
+    Legend: points in red are user inputted X and Y values, blue is our approximated polynomial function.

 ![](git_img/first.PNG)